Title image © thevampiredio

 What if Several Players are Fighting a High-Level Enemy Caster?

 If a caster is 2x the level of the highest level, opposing spellcaster, then they get an extra turn.
-This allows for multiple casters to attack a single, more powerful caster.
+This allows for multiple casters to attack a single, more powerful caster and have fun, rather than just turning them into a smoking pile of ash in a single round.

 Can Any Caster Class Participate in a Spell Duel, or Is It Limited to Wizards?

 Any class that can use spells can join in as the PC or NPW!
-Wizards might look like the best option for duels, but a bard with some magical skills or even half casters can participate so long as they have spell slots.
+Wizards might look like the best option for duels, but Bards, Clerics, Warlocks, Sorcerers, Artificers, and Druids can participate.
+Hell, even HALF CASTERS can contribute so long as they have he spell slots!

 Can Low-Level Spellcasters Use These Rules?